Friday Night, Saturday Morning: Monty Python's Life of Brian

 Muggeridge complained about the ease with which the Pythons "were able to extract humour from the most solemn of mysteries".
 He said he was upset that this film was, to him, denigrating the one man who inspired every great artist, writer, composer, etc. Cleese was keen to point out that there were other religions, and that civilisation existed before Christ.
 Michael Palin says of this incident in the book The Pythons, edited by Bob McCabe, that when Muggeridge said "that Christianity had been responsible for more good in the world than any other force in history", Cleese said "what about the Spanish Inquisition?"

 The studio audience appeared to be on the side of the Pythons throughout, especially when Cleese said, "four hundred years ago, we would have been burnt for this film.
 Now, I'm suggesting that we've made an advance."

 At some points, the Pythons tried to control the audience, who, they felt, were showing inappropriate partisanship in their favour.

 Cleese, defending the film, went on to say that it was about "closed systems of thought, whether they are political or theological or religious or whatever: systems by which, whatever evidence is given to a person, he merely adapts it, fits it into his ideology".

 As the debate went on, the Pythons found it harder to be polite.
 According to Palin, the Bishop was "outrageously dismissing any points we made as 'rubbish' or 'unworthy of an educated man'".

-Stockwood was particularly upset at the use of the crucifixion, forgetting the distinction between it as Christian symbol and its use as a traditional Roman punishment.
+Bishop Stockwood was particularly upset at the use of the crucifixion, forgetting the distinction between it as Christian symbol and its use as a traditional Roman punishment.
 The debate ended with the Bishop pointing at the Pythons and saying "you'll get your thirty pieces of silver".

 Cleese has frequently said that he enjoyed the debate, because, he believed, the film was "completely intellectually defensible".
-However, after viewing the debate again in 2013 for BBC Radio 4's Today programme, Cleese said that it left him bored and he realised that there was no attempt at a proper discussion, and no attempt to find any common ground.
+However, after viewing the debate again in 2013 for BBC Radio 4's Today programme, Cleese said that it left him bored and he realised that there was no attempt at a proper discussion, or to find any common ground.